Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/2_Seq_to_Access/README.md

 🙁 Or maybe a sad face if not.
 No worries!
 You've just got to start again.

-*Just a quick note to remind you to stay connected.
-If you're not connected* ✅, *your code protection sequence will be disqualified* ❎ *and won't be sent.
-We want to make sure you're always protected!*
+ *Just a quick note to remind you to stay connected* (✅ on screen b.Board). *If you're not connected* (❎ on screen b.Board)*, your code protection sequence will be disqualified* *and won't be sent.*
+ We want to make sure you're always protected!.
+ You can send your new code, when you see a triangle 🔺 on screen b.Board.

 ╚═══════════════════════════════════╝
 ***